dulnan/graphql-typescript-deluxe/README.md

   filePath: './somewhere/in/repo/myNewQuery.graphql',
 })

-// Will only generate code for the new query and reuse existing code. console.log(generator.build().getAll())
+// Will only generate code for the new query and reuse all existing code. console.log(generator.build().getEverything())

 // Update a previously added document. generator.update({